Joe-Collins-1986/Hangman/README.md

    7. Web Developer:
       - Used to analyse HTML, CSS and JavaScript output and correct where required.
    8. Canvas:
-      - Used to draw the hangman on js.
+      - Used to draw the hangman on JS.

    <br>